 #9 From Elvis Presley Boulevard, Memphis, Tennessee album (1976)

 Recorded at Graceland, From Elvis Presley Boulevard is the saddest album released by Elvis.
 It is also his most honest.
-This one gives us a view into the man living in that home on Elvis Presley Boulevard.
+This one gives us a view into the man living in the famous mansion on Elvis Presley Boulevard.
 Overblown production and all, From Elvis Presley Boulevard is a beautiful and moving album.
 Highlights include “For The Heart,” “Hurt,” “Never Again,” and “Love Coming Down.”

 #10 Good Times album (1973)